ArminSHaf/IGotYou/I_GOT_YOU_PRD.md

 ### System Components

 **Agent Core**
-- Uses Gemini 1.5 Flash as the language model
+- Uses Gemini 2.5 Flash light as the language model
 - Processes user queries and generates responses
 - Coordinates all operations in sequence